ayunav/MeetupOrganizer/README.md

 - beautify collection view photo gallery
 - on navigation to addPhotosVC display photos that are already on the server (fetch photos, display in the col view)
 - when uploading new photos, add new photos to the col view
-- improve response time on fetching upcoming and past events
+- improve response time on fetching upcoming and past events: cache response, add pull to refresh
 - oAuth glitch fix
 - handle errors, create user facing alerts
 - nit: request access to photos on add photos button tapped, not on vc navigation